zilinjak/1brc-go-java/README.md

 * [One Billion Rows Challenge in Golang](https://www.bytesizego.com/blog/one-billion-row-challenge-go), by Shraddha Agrawal (blog post)
 * [The Billion Row Challenge (1BRC) - Step-by-step from 71s to 1.7s](https://questdb.io/blog/billion-row-challenge-step-by-step/) by Marko Topolnik (blog post)
 * [Entering The One Billion Row Challenge With GitHub Copilot](https://devblogs.microsoft.com/java/entering-the-one-billion-row-challenge-with-github-copilot/) by Antonio Goncalves (blog post)
+* [DataFrame and The One Billion Row Challenge--How to use a Java DataFrame to save developer time, produce readable code, and not win any prizes](https://medium.com/@zakhav/dataframe-and-one-billion-row-challenge-97b3d0255dd1) by Vladimir Zakharov (blog post)
 ## License

 This code base is available under the Apache License, version 2.